 In some states oral wills are valid in limited circumstances (usually during a person’s “last sickness”) and in many states, including Colorado, holographic (self-written) wills are valid . . . whether or not they’re witnessed.

 For example, on June 8, 1948 in Saskatchewan, Canada, a farmer named Cecil George Harris who had become trapped under his own tractor carved a will into the tractor’s fender.
 It read, “In case I die in this mess I leave all to the wife.
 Cecil Geo.
 Harris.”
 Under Florida law this unwitnessed holographic “will” would have been ignored.
 Not so in Saskatchewan, Canada.
 Mr. Harris died and his tractor fender, which is currently on display at the University of Saskatchewan College of Law, was probated and stood as his will.

 In the linked-to case above a Colorado man wrote his own will.
-Even though this holographic will wasn’t witnessed, because it was written in the decedent’s own hand, it is valid under Colorado law and was admitted to probate by a Colorado court.
+Even though the will wasn’t witnessed, because it was written in the decedent’s own hand it’s valid under Colorado law and was admitted to probate by a Colorado court.
 The issue then became whether a Florida court was required to do the same.